Isambard Kingdom Brunel (1806–1859)

 Grand designs

-It was Brunel’s vision to link the cities of London and New York via Bristol by rail and sea that was to be his legacy.
-The Great Western Railway established the Great Western Steamship Company to promote the venture.
-Having engineered their line between London and Bristol, they appointed Brunel as its chief engineer.
-His first ship for the Company, the SS Great Western, was the largest steamship of its day.
-Built to Brunel’s precise specifications, it was big enough to carry the fuel needed to power the journey and established non-stop steam navigation across the Atlantic on its maiden voyage in 1838.
-His second ship for the company, the SS Great Britain was even bigger, and the first large ship to be built of iron.
-But it was the SS Great Eastern that was to be Brunel’s biggest ship building challenge.
-Designed on a massive scale her construction and eventual launch in 1858 were fraught with difficulties.
-A ship on this scale in the mid nineteenth century was not a commercial success, but was the forerunner of the cargo ships commonplace today.
+Brunel’s vision to connect London and New York via Bristol by rail and sea became his legacy.
+The Great Western Railway created the Great Western Steamship Company for this venture and made Brunel its chief engineer.
+His first ship, the SS Great Western, was the largest steamship of its time.
+It was built to carry enough fuel for a non-stop journey across the Atlantic, which it successfully completed in 1838.
+His second ship, the SS Great Britain, was even larger and the first big ship made of iron.
+The SS Great Eastern was his biggest challenge.
+Built on a massive scale, its construction and launch in 1858 were difficult.
+Although not commercially successful, it was a precursor to modern cargo ships.

-Brunel’s health had been failing for some time before he had a stroke on board the SS Great Eastern.
-He was taken back to his home at 18 Duke Street, London where he died on 15 September 1859 at the age of fifty three.
-He was buried in the family vault at Kensal Green Cemetery, London.
-Memorials were quickly raised, including the words ‘I K Brunel 1859’ being added to the portals at each end of the Royal Albert Bridge at Saltash which opened just a few months before his death.
-This memorial can still be seen on the bridge today.
+Brunel’s health declined, and he had a stroke on the SS Great Eastern.
+He was taken to his home in London, where he died on September 15, 1859, at age 53.
+He was buried in Kensal Green Cemetery, London.
+Memorials were quickly made, including adding ‘I K Brunel 1859’ to the Royal Albert Bridge at Saltash, which opened just before his death.
+This memorial is still visible today.

 Did you know?

-During the construction of the Mickleton Tunnel in the Cotswolds, a fierce argument took place between Brunel and his contractor.
-On 17 July 1851, Brunel arrived on site with a gang of several hundred navvies to take possession of the tunnel.
-The stand off was only diffused when Brunel was ‘read the Riot Act’ by local magistrates.
+During the construction of the Mickleton Tunnel in the Cotswolds, Brunel had a fierce argument with his contractor.
+On July 17, 1851, Brunel arrived with several hundred workers to take control of the tunnel.
+The situation was only resolved when local magistrates read the Riot Act to Brunel.